-- Personnel increases (\$5,199,860) associated with the full implementation of the City's classification and compensation study to bring all employees to adopted pay grade minimums plus general wage increases and slightly higher retirement contributions based on State Retirement System pension increases, partially offset by a decrease in the City's cost for employee health insurance. - Base operational increases (\$7,926,835), such as electrical service and credit card fees. - ♦ Increases in transfers to other funds (\$10,085,000), such as pay-go cash toward capital projects. - ◆ The FY26 budget includes an overall 3.5 percent increase in the monthly base and volumetric water and sewer rates, with no changes to the infrastructure or watershed charges.
-The median single-family residential customer will see an approximately 3.5 percent, or \$1.91, increase to their bill.
+- Personnel increases (\$5,199,860) associated with the full implementation of the City's classification and compensation study to bring all employees to proposed pay grade minimums plus general wage increases and slightly higher retirement contributions based on State Retirement System pension increases, partially offset by a decrease in the City's cost for employee health insurance. - Base operational increases (\$7,926,835), such as electrical service and credit card fees. - ♦ Increases in transfers to other funds (\$10,085,000), such as pay-go cash toward capital projects. - ♦ The FY26 budget includes an overall 3.5 percent increase in water and sewer rates.
+As the department will be implementing recommendations from the recently completed Cost of Service Rate Study, the increases will not be applied uniformly.
+There will be increases to the monthly base and volumetric charges for both water and sewer, with the larger increases being on water base and volumetric charges.
+There will be a \$1.50 increase to the infrastructure charges, and an \$0.11 increase to the watershed charges.
+The median single-family residential customer will see an approximately three percent, or \$1.91, increase to their bill.

-- The addition of two Sr. Maintenance Technicians and a Maintenance Technician to maintain and repair key infrastructure such as water services, fire hydrants, and auto flushers (\$177,507; 3 FTE). - ◆ The addition of a Maintenance Specialist to assist with the daily operations and upkeep of the City's water distribution system and participate in an on-call emergency repair crew (\$59,609; 1 FTE). - ◆ The addition of a Sr. Utilities Specialist to install, repair, and maintain critical water services infrastructure (\$63,150; 1 FTE). - ♦ The addition of a Sr. Utilities technician to manage technical field activities and serve as crew lead to a meter testing crew (\$59,205; 1 FTE).
+- ◆ The addition of two Sr. Maintenance Technicians and a Maintenance Technician to maintain and repair key infrastructure such as water services, fire hydrants, and auto flushers (\$177,507; 3 FTE). - ♦ The addition of a Maintenance Specialist to assist with the daily operations and upkeep of the City's water distribution system and participate in an on-call emergency repair crew (\$59,609; 1 FTE). - ◆ The addition of a Sr. Utilities Specialist to install, repair, and maintain critical water services infrastructure (\$63,150; 1 FTE). - ♦ The addition of a Sr. Utilities technician to manage technical field activities and serve as crew lead to a meter testing crew (\$59,205; 1 FTE).

-Actual 2022-23 Actual 2023-24 Estimate 2024-25 Projection 2025-26 Drinking water regulatory compliance rate 100% 100% 100% 100% Regulatory wastewater compliance rate 100% 100% 100% 100% Total Reportable Sanitary Sewer Overflows (SSO) per 100 miles of pipe 1.31 1.40 1.10 1.32 Water Main Break per 100 miles of pipe 9.50 9.40 9.30 9.40
+Actual 2022-23 Actual 2023-24 Estimate 2024-25 Projection 2025-26 Drinking water regulatory compliance rate 100% 100% 100% 100% Regulatory wastewater compliance rate 100% 100% 100% 100% Total Reportable Sanitary Sewer Overflows (SSO) per 100 miles of pipe 1 1.31 1.40 1.10 1.32 Water Main Break per 100 miles of pipe 9.50 9.40 9.30 9.40

-&lt;sup>1 A Sanitary Sewer Overflow (SSO) is a condition in which untreated sewage is discharged from a sanitary sewer into the environment prior to reaching resource recovery facilities.
+1 A Sanitary Sewer Overflow (SSO) is a condition in which untreated sewage is discharged from a sanitary sewer into the environment prior to reaching resource recovery facilities.
 A reportable SSO is an overflow with 1,000 or more gallons or where any volume reaches surface waters.